Palmar, facial, axillary and plantar Hyperhidrosis

 In secondary Hyperhidrosis, the underlying medical condition should be treate the first.
 For example, patients with hyperthyroidism should have treatment directed at their endocrine disease.
 Those patients with psychiatric diseases such as anxiety disorders should seek pyschiatric care.
-Treatment options for primary Hyperhidrosis include antiperspirants, iontophoresis, drugs and botulinum toxin injections and surgery.
+Treatment options for primary Hyperhidrosis include antiperspirants, iontophoresis, drugs and surgery.

 Iontophoresis may help if you have excessive sweating that affects your hands or feet.
 It can also be used to treat armpits, although this is usually less effective.
 Iontophoresis involves treating affected areas of skin with a weak electric current passed through water or a wet pad.

 Therapy for hyperhidrosis can be challenging for both the patient and the physician.
 Both topical and systemic medications have been used in the treatment of hyperhidrosis.
-Other treatment options for hyperhidrosis include iontophoresis and botulinum toxin injections.
+Other treatment options for hyperhidrosis include iontophoresis.

 Surgical treatment consist in sympathectomy. a thoracoscopy is performed and the nervi is divided at the level of the 3 ganglion by cut or clipping.
 It is a outpatient procedure, which is very safe and it takes 15 minutes to do.
 Main side-effect of the procedure is compensatory sweating.
 This happens because sweating can not be abolished ( sweat is a body fluid like urin or saliva) Sweating can only be moved from one part of the body to another.
 Normally patients suffer less if they sweat more on the chest